 There are several treatments that are most often used to manage BPD:

-1. Dialectical behavior therapy (DBT) focuses on the concept of mindfulness, or paying attention to the present emotion.
-DBT teaches skills to control intense emotions, reduce self-destructive behavior, manage distress, and improve relationships.
-It seeks a balance between accepting and changing behaviors.
+- Dialectical behaviour therapy (DBT) focuses on the concept of mindfulness, or paying attention to the present emotion.
+DBT teaches skills to control intense emotions, reduce self-destructive behaviour, manage distress, and improve relationships.
+It seeks a balance between accepting and changing behaviours.
 This proactive, problem-solving approach was designed specifically to treat BPD.
 Treatment includes individual therapy sessions, skills training in a group setting, and phone coaching as needed.
 DBT is the most studied treatment for BPD and the one with the greatest research.

-7. Medications cannot cure BPD but can help treat other conditions that often accompany BPD such as depression, impulsivity, and anxiety.
+- Medication does not treat BPD.
+It may help people to manage some of the symptoms and treat other mental illness such as depression, impulsivity, and anxiety that people may be experiencing at the same time.
 Often patients are treated with several medications, but there is little evidence that this approach is necessary or effective.
 People with BPD are encouraged to talk with their prescribing doctor about what to expect from each medication and its side effects.
-1

-8. Self-Care activities include: regular exercise, good sleep habits, a nutritious diet, taking medications as prescribed, and healthy stress management.
-Good self-care can help to reduce common symptoms of BPD such as mood changes, impulsive behavior, and irritability.
+- Self-Care activities include: regular exercise, good sleep habits, a nutritious diet, taking medications as prescribed, and healthy stress management.
+Good self-care can help to reduce common symptoms of BPD such as mood changes, impulsive behaviour, and irritability.

 A pervasive pattern of instability of interpersonal relationships, self-image and affects and marked impulsivity beginning in early adulthood and presenting in a variety of contexts as indicated by five or more of the following:

 - frantic efforts to avoid real or imagined abandonment;